Dynamic Academic Landscape

-The German academic landscape is highly diverse: There are famous universities in major cities such as Berlin and Munich, along with excellent higher education institutions in Aachen, Heidelberg, and Karlsruhe.
+The German academic landscape is highly diverse: There are famous universities in major cities such as Berlin and Munich, but also excellent higher education institutions in Aachen, Heidelberg, and Karlsruhe.
 Medium-sized universities with a strong focus on research and smaller colleges with an outstanding reputation form the nucleus of the academic world.
-Whether the international Shanghai Ranking, the QS World University Rankings, or the Times Higher Education World University Rankings – each lists between 12 and 20 German universities among the Top 200.
-Technical University of Munich, Munich’s Ludwig-Maximilians-Universität and Heidelberg University do particularly well.
+Many German universities feature in international rankings: The top 200 in the Shanghai Ranking include ten German universities, the QS World University Rankings include 12, and the Times Higher Education World University Rankings 23.
+Munich’s Ludwig-Maximilians-Universität, the Technical University of Munich and Heidelberg University do particularly well.

-According to the German Rectors’ Conference (HRK), in 2017 students in Germany could choose between 399 higher education institutions (120 universities, 221 universities of applied sciences, and 58 art and music academies).
-Together they offer 19,011 courses.
+According to the German Rectors’ Conference (HRK), in 2019 students in Germany could choose between 394 higher education institutions (121 universities, 216 universities of applied sciences, and 57 art and music academies).
+Together they offer 19,839 different courses.
 As part of the Bologna Process to create a uniform European Higher Education Area (EHEA) initiated in 1999, almost all courses now lead to Bachelor’s and Master’s degrees.
-240 higher education institutions are funded by the state, 39 by the church, and 120 privately.
+A total of 240 higher education institutions are funded by the state, 39 by the church, and 115 privately.

-Overall, the number of people engaged in academic pursuits is increasing: Whereas in 2005 the ratio of freshmen stood at 37 percent, over half of young people in Germany now take up higher education.
+Overall, the number of people engaged in academic pursuits is increasing: Whereas in 2005 the ratio of freshmen stood at 37 percent, in 2019 around 56 percent of young people in Germany took up higher education.
 The Federal Training Assistance Act (BAföG) enables them to complete a degree course independently of their family’s financial situation.
-Today, almost every second student comes from a non-academic home.
-In winter semester 2016-7 there were 2.8 million students registered at higher education institutions, among them 265,500 who gained their university entrance qualification abroad – 41 percent more than in winter semester 2006-7.
+Around half of all university students come from a non-academic home.
+In the winter semester 2018-9 there were around 2.9 million students registered at higher education institutions.

-Internationalisation remains an important topic.
-The German Rectors’ Conference has identified more than 33,000 international cooperation agreements concluded with parner institutions in around 150 countries, among them many programmes leading to double degrees.
+Internationalisation is essential to the German higher education world as a whole.
+The German Rectors’ Conference has identified more than 37,000 international cooperation agreements concluded with partner institutions in more than 150 countries, among them many programmes leading to double degrees.
 Many higher education institutions are involved in the development of German study courses and the founding of higher education institutions based on the German model, which exist in Egypt, China, Jordan, Kazakhstan, Mongolia, Oman, Singapore, Hungary, Vietnam, and Turkey.

-Increasing foreign mobility among German students is likewise being funded.
-Over one third already spend time studying abroad.
-In future it is intended that every second German graduate of a higher education institution gain experience abroad while studying.
+Foreign mobility among German students is likewise being funded.
+Around one third already spend time studying abroad, and in future it is intended that half of all German graduates of a higher education institution gain experience abroad while studying.
 Scholarships such as the Erasmus+ programme support these valuable study visits.